GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Discussion

 \section{Discussion}

-Compared with existing deep learning-based LDCT denoising methods, the superiority of our proposed method can be summarized in four parts.
-First, our proposed model is designed to imitate the behavior of radiologists and their workflow deeply, by comprehensively integrating the local, non-local, and context information for LDCT image denoising.
-By contrast, existing models lack the introduction of radiologist's behavior or workflow.
-Second, via the radiologist-inspired workflow, the proposed model shows the best adaptive and generalized capacity despite complex clinical environments (As shown in Figure 4, our proposed model has the most competitive performance under the challenge of dose mismatch between training set and test set).
+Compared with existing CNN-based LDCT denoising methods, the superiority of our proposed method can be summarized in four parts.
+First, our proposed model explicitly introduces the non-local and contextual information, which can contribute better denoising performance.
+Second, by comprehensively integrating the local, non-local, and contextual information for LDCT image denoising, our proposed model shows the better adaptive and generalized capacity through double-blind experiments (As shown in Figure \ref{DOUBEL_1}, our proposed model has the most competitive performance under the challenge of dose mismatch between training set and test set).
 Third, how to balance the detail preservation and the level of noise removal is always a dilemma for existing deep learning-based models.
 However, our proposed model not only preserves the subtle structure and the lesion but also achieves the closest texture to NDCT (The texture can be regarded as the level of noise removal.
 If the level of noise removal is very high, the texture of denoising result will be very smooth).
 This adaptive capacity may benefit from the introduction of graph convolution, which also can be regarded as learnable Non-local Means \cite{RN413} (that has perfect adaptive ability as a non-deep-learning method).
 Fourth, our double-blind study is completely based on the evaluations of lesion region.
 We believe that this is more valuable for clinical purposes.

+Compared with existing non-local-based LDCT denoising methods, our proposed model enjoys the advantages of flexible usage of non-local relationships and high computational efficiency.